 Cooking with Chinese eggplant is very easy!

-There aren’t any specific technique on how to cook Chinese eggplant – you can fry them in a pan with some oil, steam them or roast them in the oven.
+There aren’t any specific techniques on how to cook Chinese eggplant – you can fry them in a pan with some oil, steam them or roast them in the oven.

 The only thing to watch for is the texture – always make sure that your eggplant is cooked through before serving it.
 A semi raw piece of eggplant is about the worst thing you can serve on a plate!

 For this recipe, we are going to stir fry the eggplant.
 The texture we are looking for is tender and pillowy that almost melt in your mouth.
 Yum!